 Dublin has recently been dubbed ‘the most attractive property market in Europe’ with investors and residential buyers alike, sizing the capital up for its strong return on investment, high rental demand and the city’s invigorating, historic and cosmopolitan feel.
+So have put together first time buyers guide.

 With house prices steadily on the rise, the property market in Dublin offers first time buyers both affordability and a sturdy investment opportunity.
 However, for new and seasoned buyers alike, the process of buying property can seem like an endless race through jumps and hoops.